k3s-io/k3s/docs/release/kubernetes-upgrade.md

 It may be necessary to create a new release candidate to accommodate changes in dependencies such as modifications in https://github.com/k3s-io/k3s-upgrade.
 To do this, repeat the previous process for tagging and increment the rc version.

+# Create system-agent-installer-k3s Release Images
+The system-agent-installer-k3s repository is used with Rancher v2prov system.
+Any K3s version set in Rancher KDM must be published here as well (RCs and full releases).
+[Go to the repo](https://github.com/rancher/system-agent-installer-k3s) and manually create a new release and tag it with the corresponding version numbers.
+This will kick off a build of the image.

+Build progress can be tracked [here](https://hub.docker.com/r/rancher/system-agent-installer-k3s/tags).

 # Create GA Release Candidate
 Once QA has verified that the RC is good (or that any fixes have been added in follow up release candidates), it is time for the general release.